 For now, Thursday’s episode is partially an outlier — in addition to having a bad lead-in, this Chicago Fire special also aired opposite a Tonya Harding special over on ABC.

 What do you think about the latest Chicago Fire season 6 ratings?
 Be sure to share in the comments below!
 Also, like CarterMatt on Facebook right now in the event you want more updates regarding Chicago Fire whenever you want them.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!